Does your restaurant suck?

 This difference in your current behavior and the actions you need to take is called a “habit gap."

 You have some habits that in the past have served you well that are now holding you back.
 Maybe you crafted a nifty inventory tracking solution which – at one time – was time-saving.
-Now, it doesn't hold a candle to automated inventory tracking, and your once-innovative ways are costing you time and money.
+Now, it doesn't hold a candle to automated restaurant inventory management, and your once-innovative ways are costing you time and money.

 As your business grows, you must also grow with it.
 You cannot expect things to change without changing yourself.
 Every level of business success needs a new level of skills and set of habits to accompany it.
 Be willing to close the gaps you know you have and be open to feedback.